Access the Series: Enrolling now in The Estate Registry. →

 • The Presentation: Arrange the components from mildest to strongest, using small bowls to contain marinated items and prevent juices from compromising the integrity of the crackers and bread.

 • The Pour: Offer one bottle of wine for every pair of guests.
-Low-alcohol, fruit-forward reds like Pinot Noir or high-acid sparkling wines like Champagne provide the perfect structural bridge to the rich fats of the cheese and meat.
+Low-alcohol, fruit-forward reds like Pinot Noir or high-acid sparkling wines like Champagne provide the perfect complement to the rich fats of the cheese and meat.

 • The Vibe: Create a cozy, intimate sanctuary.
 Rely on the soft glow of taper candles and deep navy linens to set a sophisticated pace that encourages guests to graze and linger well into the night.